schachr/grafana-dashboards/netdata-graphite/README.md

 - Optional but recommended: deploy provided rewriting
 - Configure netdata to write to Graphite
 - Import Dashboard and select the appropriate values at the top variable list for: *datasource*, *rootdir*, *server*.
+- Adopt refresh interval to fit your needs.
 - Enjoy!

 ## Links